sidney-eliot/3d-artists-handbook/content/preparations-for-baking-and-texturing.md

 Color ID mapping is a convenience step.
 The color ID maps save time down the line and can get more precise texturing results.
 Note however that they can also have the opposite effect because of having to fiddle with masking the colors and the initial setup needed to be able to render them.
 For more organic models, hand panting masks while texturing is often faster without ad drop in quality.
 So in general, doing this step is up to personal preference.

-When baking the color ID maps, make sure the colors are flat, so no [[glossary#Anti-Aliasing|anti aliasing]].
+When baking the color ID maps, make sure the colors are flat, so no [[glossary#Anti-Aliasing|anti-aliasing]].
 If the baker doesn't support that, Substance Painter has a tolerance slider for the ID map, which is fine as a last resort.
 The colors should also be as unique as possible from each other.

 >[!info] Baking color ID maps
 >